EngineerKhan/sql-docs/docs/relational-databases/views/modify-data-through-a-view.md

 5. To insert a row, scroll down to the end of the rows and insert the new values.

-    > **IMPORTANT!** You cannot insert a row if the view references more than one base table.
+    > **IMPORTANT!** You cannot insert record of multiple tables if the view references more than one base table.

 ##  <a name="TsqlProcedure"></a> Using Transact-SQL